 Next-generation sequencing has become the premier tool in genetic and genomic analysis.
 This laboratory-based course is directed at scientists who will be generating and interpreting sequence information in their research and wish to gain a better understanding of the techniques involved and their applications.
 This course is not meant to replace the manufacturers’ training normally supplied with new instruments, nor is it intended to be a training course for those solely interested in next-generation sequencing bioinformatics.

 The course will include theoretical and practical information on all of the next-generation sequencing systems available and those on the near horizon.
-The laboratory element will cover a mix of technologies that will be determined nearer the time, but will be chosen from platforms like the Ion Torrent, PacBio and Illumina Miseq / HiSeq.
+The laboratory element will cover a mix of technologies that will be determined nearer the time, but will be chosen from platforms including, PacBio, Illumina Miseq/HiSeq and Oxford Nanopore MinION.
 One aim of the course is to allow participants to make informed decisions about which technology to apply to solve specific research questions they may face in the future.
 A variety of applications will be covered as time permits, e.g., RNA-Seq, target enrichment, bacterial sequencing, cancer genomics, human variation analysis, etc. All the basic techniques of post-sequencing analysis will be covered, QC, alignment, assembly, variant calling, etc.

 • Making libraries from samples